dncoble/fem1d/README.md

 fea_mesh.save_card('example.inp') # to produce the data card file solution = fea_mesh.run() # to run the problem and get the output card as a string
 ```
 Names and descriptions of the required problem data are given in the table below.
-Some data is generated automatically
+Some data is generated automatically when the information is redundant.

 ### EulerBernoulliBeam
 For Euler-Bernoulli beam problems, `EulerBernoulliBeam` implements `FEM1DProblemData` .